-Info: Many users like to get authentication working before adding HTTPS, but experience bears out that the transition is not smooth.
-It is recommended to put at least a temporary SSL solution in place first.
+Info: Many operators like to get authentication working before adding HTTPS, but experience bears out that the transition is not smooth.
+We recommend you implement at least a temporary SSL solution first.

 We will use

-openssl to generate a Certificate Authority (CA) and a server certificate.
-For the
+openssl to generate a Certificate Authority (CA) key and a server

 - Create the CA key.

 - Self-sign the CA certificate.

 openssl req -new -x509 -days 365 -key ca.key -out ca.crt

 Use the self-signed CA cert you created above to sign the server certificate.

 - Create the server key.
 Keep this file safe!